Ride-The-Lightning/RTL/docs/Channel_backups.md

 User defined: User can specify the folder where channel backups should be created, by setting a config variable `channelBackupPath` in the `RTL.conf` or `RTL-Multi-Node-Conf.json` files.
 Please ensure that RTL has the permission to write in the specified folder location in the conf files.

+Environment variable: Channel backup folder location can also be controlled via an environment variable `CHANNEL_BACKUP_PATH`

 #### Backup execution
 Channel backups will be taken at the following instances: